Mayoralty of John Lindsay: Economic policy

 In 1965, Lindsay formed a fourteen-member anti-poverty task force led by Thomas J. Watson Jr. with the purpose of reviewing New York City's current anti-poverty programs and Lindsay's poverty proposals.

-Lindsay proposed tax reform legislation that would have instituted a income tax at the municipal level in 1966.
+Lindsay proposed tax reform legislation that would have instituted an income tax at the municipal level in 1966.
 The Westchester County Board of Supervisors unanimously voted in favor of a resolution calling for Westchester County's representatives in the New York State Legislature to vote against Lindsay's proposal.
-The Economic Development Council, which consisted of twenty-six corporate executives lead by Clarence Francis, opposed Lindsay's tax reform plan and instead called for spending cuts and an increased transit fee.
+The Economic Development Council, which consisted of twenty-six corporate executives led by Clarence Francis, opposed Lindsay's tax reform plan and instead called for spending cuts and an increased transit fee.

 In 1968, the United States Conference of Mayors voted sixty-five to twenty-nine to approve a proposal to guarantee an income of $3,200 per year to families of four in poverty.
-An eight-member committee to lobby for the proposal was created with Lindsay, Jerome Cavanagh, Ivan Allen Jr., Alfonso J. Cervantes, Henry Maier, James Hugh Joseph Tate, William F. Walsh, and Floyd H. Hyde serving on the committee.
+An eight-member committee to lobby for the proposal was created with Lindsay, Jerome Cavanagh, Ivan Allen Jr., Alfonso J. Cervantes, Henry Maier, James Tate, William F. Walsh, and Floyd H. Hyde serving on the committee.

 Lindsay proposed a $500 million plan in 1969, to develop office buildings, department stores, and apartment housing connected via networks of pedestrian passages in Brooklyn.
 He also proposed a $380 million plan in 1969, to redevelop Jamaica, Queens, with a new subway, railroads to John F. Kennedy International Airport, improvements to the Long Island Rail Road Station, a court building, and two parking garages.